opticgroup/leal-solar/README.md

 ## Power Bill 💡

 - **Monthly Power Bill:** Approximately **$1,000 per month**.
-  This significant utility expense is a key driver behind implementing a battery backup system that leverages the existing solar array to reduce grid dependency.
+  This significant utility expense and frequent loss of power due to PSPS is a key driver behind implementing a battery backup system that leverages the existing solar array and generator to reduce grid dependency.

 ### Bill Documentation 📊